tommac08/docsv2/sources/index.md

 Click `Authorize Application` on Github or `Grant access` on Bitbucket to allow access to repos.

-And Voila! you are now ready to test and run your build on Shippable.

 ### Step 3: Create YML file

 Create a shippable.yml file at the root of the repository you want to build with Shippable.